Day 1 UK - Shanghai

 After lunch we'll take a guided tour of the Temple of Heaven, which was built during the Ming Dynasty in 1420.
 It sits within a vast park and during your tour you'll see amazing collections of Chinese bronzes, porcelain, paintings and other treasures.

-This evening is yours to enjoy at leisure, or if you want to carry on exploring, we offer an optional rickshaw ride along the city's narrow streets and alleys known as hutongs.
+This evening is yours to enjoy at leisure, or if you want to carry on exploring, we offer an optional walking tour along the city's narrow streets and alleys known as hutongs.
 In these traditional residential areas we will visit local families and learn about their day-to-day lives.
 We'll also head to a restaurant, where dinner is included on this excursion.

 Day 7 Beijing